Number 12 Looks Just Like You

 "Number 12 Looks Just Like You" is the 17th episode of the fifth season of the American anthology television series The Twilight Zone, first airing on January 24, 1964.
 The story is set in a dystopian future in which everyone, upon reaching adulthood, has their body surgically altered into one of a set of physically attractive models.
 American fashion model Suzy Parker portrays seven different characters in the episode.

 The script was written and adapted by John Tomerlin from "The Beautiful People" (1952), a short story by Charles Beaumont.
 The story is often viewed as a thematic companion piece to "Eye of the Beholder" (1960) from the second season.
 It is one of several episodes within the series that explores the idea of forced conformity in totalitarian systems, but also comments on the limitations of culture in free societies where choices are restricted and commodified.

 Opening narration

 Given the chance, what young girl wouldn't happily exchange a plain face for a lovely one?
 What girl could refuse the opportunity to be beautiful?
 For want of a better estimate, let's call it the year 2000.
-At any rate, imagine a time in the future where science has developed the means of giving everyone the face and body he dreams of.
+At any rate, imagine a time in the future when science has developed the means of giving everyone the face and body he dreams of.
 It may not happen tomorrow—but it happens now, in The Twilight Zone.